Pfizer vaccine significantly less effective in kids 5-11: study - NewsBreak

 Children under 12 receive a dose that is one-third the size given to those 12 and up, which could explain the drop in effectiveness.

-The study notes that effectiveness for children aged 5-11 was better against severe disease and that vaccination is still recommended.
+The study notes that effectiveness for children aged 5-11 was better against severe diseases and that vaccination is still recommended.

-The vaccine’s effectiveness against hospitalization among children 5-11 declined from 100 percent to 48 percent, compared to 85 percent to 73 percent for older children.CDC to significantly loosen pandemic mask guidelines Friday
+The vaccine’s effectiveness against hospitalization among children 5-11 declined from 100 percent to 48 percent, compared to 85 percent to 73 percent for older children.Virginia Judge rules new admissions policies at elite schools as discriminatory

 The results highlight the challenges that vaccination for children have faced.
 Pfizer earlier this month delayed the timeline for its vaccine for children under 5, saying more time was needed to test a third dose.